jesuslopezpino/ExampleQuery/README.md

 ```

-That will result in that query:
+That will result in the next query:

 ```
 select